Dongwoon1d/r-data-practice/README.md

-# r-data-practice
+# open-source-practice

-Small R practice projects focused on data analysis and visualization.
+Notes and practice for learning GitHub workflows and open-source project structure.

 ## About
-This repository contains small practice work in R. I use it to build familiarity with data cleaning, summary statistics, and simple visualizations.
+This repository is a small space for practicing GitHub basics and learning how open-source projects are organized.

 ## Goals
-- practice working with data in R
+- understand repository structure
-- create simple plots and summaries
+- practice reading and writing README files
-- organize analysis files clearly
+- learn basic GitHub workflow
-- build a small record of my learning
+- become more familiar with collaborative software projects

 ## Current Contents
-This repository will include small R scripts and short practice analyses.
+This repository will include short notes and small examples related to GitHub and open-source tools.